kfelter/apguard/README.md

 ```
 3 total requests were made but 2 of the three were blocked because they came from the same ip address

+# Production usage
-# default uses in memory as backend but set REDIS_URL to point to a redis instance to have many proxies that know about other requests
+default uses in memory as backend but set REDIS_URL to point to a redis instance to have many proxies that know about other requests